Claude Code Plugins

 • Easy rollback: Changes can be reverted at the file level without affecting other work

 When a feature requires changes across multiple files, decompose it into multiple tasks with proper dependencies, or use subtasks to organize related file changes under a parent task.
 Never bundle multiple file changes into a single task.
-See docs/BEST_PRACTICES.md for detailed guidance on task decomposition.
+Always practice atomic task decomposition and verification.

 Key Benefits: